Walpurgis in the Harz Mountains

 When witches fly on their brooms and devils swing their tridents in the Harz Mountains, one thing is clear: Walpurgnisnacht is just around the corner.
 Holidaymakers and tourists travelling to the Harz Mountains at the end of April will see numerous witch dolls dangling from lanterns or hanging from house walls and trees in many places.
 The witches' festival on the last night of April is all about dark powers and mysterious myths.
 Numerous villages around the Brocken traditionally organise Walpurgis celebrations in the spirit of the mystical witch cult.

 In many places, the devil's cult, a mixture of magic and customs, delights visitors and guests of all ages, young and old.
 Walpurgis Night is ideal for families with children as well as couples or singles, as the more than 30 towns in the Harz region offer a wide variety of events, including parades, medieval markets and, in some places, the election of the May Queen.
-While the spa gardens in Hahnenklee-Bockswiese are lit up at night, a wonderful firework display is put on in front of the Kranich pond.
+While the spa gardens in Hahnenklee-Bockswiese are lit up at night, a wonderful firework display is held in front of the Kranich pond.
 Music lovers can look forward to Walpurgis in the Harz Mountains, as Goethe's Faust is performed in the form of a unique rock opera in the hostel on the Brocken.
 However, many visitors also use the Harz narrow-gauge railway to get to the famous witches' dance floor, where an exciting programme of shows and entertainment awaits them.
 It's clear: Walpurgis Night in the Harz Mountains has something for everyone.

 The significance of Walpurgis in the Harz Mountains